Man charged with stabbing girlfriend

-PROCTORVILLE, Ohio (WSAZ) -- A man is facing charges after police say he stabbed his girlfriend with a knife.
+A man is facing charges after police say he stabbed his girlfriend with a knife.

 It happened Wednesday at the Front Street apartments.